As a nurse, do I have sufficient professional liability protection through my employer or clinic?

 Professional liability protection (PLP) is now widely recognized as a requirement of practice.
 This provides a source of adequate compensation for patients harmed in the provision of care and protects nurses from the financial consequences of civil claim.
 In most Canadian provinces and territories, nursing professional liability protection is made available individually through the CNPS at the time of licensure or registration with the regulatory body.
 If you practice in these jurisdictions, you may wonder why it would be beneficial for you to have individual PLP when a form of PLP is already available from your employer.

-In Ontario, nurses must individually obtain and maintain PLP in a form and amount that meet the requirements set in out by the provincial regulatory body.
+In Ontario, nurses must individually obtain and maintain PLP in a form and amount that meet the requirements set out by the provincial regulatory body.
 In doing so, they can rely on PLP made available by their employer, provided that it meets these requirements.

 What your employer will typically provide